gpldecha/e-pca/README.md

 # Examples

 Two examples are given [Example1.m](https://github.com/gpldecha/e-pca/blob/master/Example1.m), [Example2.m](https://github.com/gpldecha/e-pca/blob/master/Example2.m).
 The first example compares PCA vs E-PCA on a auto-generated dataset of multi-modal probability distributions.
-The second example considers 2D probability distribtions.
+The second example does the same but with a dataset of 2D probability distribtions.

 ## Example 1